-If you are using run flat tyres on your vehicle and get a puncture, the tyre is protected and resists the effects of deflation.
-This means that your vehicle will be able to be driven at reduced speeds to ensure you get home safe.
+If you’re using run flat tyres on your vehicle and get a puncture, the tyre is protected and resists the effects of deflation.
+This means that your vehicle will be able to be driven at reduced speeds to get to your next destination safely.

-If you are interested in purchasing or finding out more about run flat tyres, please enter your vehicle registration to we can help you find the perfect tyre for your vehicle.
-If you do not know your vehicle registration number, please enter your tyre size.
+If you’d like to purchase cheap run flat tyres, please enter your vehicle registration so we can help you find the perfect tyres for your vehicle.
+If you don’t know your vehicle registration number, enter your tyre size instead.

-Use the filtering within the search results to search specifically for run flat tyres - make sure you also keep a look out for the ‘RF’ symbol within the search results.
+Use the filters within the search results to search specifically for run flat tyres, making sure that you also keep a look out for the ‘RF’ symbol within the search results.

-The materials used to manufacture run flats are similar to conventional tyres, and so wear rates should be comparable.
+The materials used to manufacture run flat tyres are similar to conventional tyres, and so wear rates should be comparable.
 Keeping the correct air pressure in your tyres is the best way to ensure a longer life.

-Make sure you check the safety implications of these tyres and match the correct size, speed rating and load index before fitting these on to your car.
-These tyres are slightly more rigid as compared to conventional tyres and the service centre may have to use a tyre pressure monitoring system to ensure smooth running once the radials are fitted on to your car.
+Run flat tyres are slightly more rigid in comparison to conventional tyres, and the service centre may have to use a tyre pressure monitoring system to ensure smooth running once the tyres are fitted onto your car.

-Always consult the vehicle or tyre manufacturer regarding which vehicles are suitable for the fitment of Run Flat tyres.
+Before purchasing any new tyres, always consult the vehicle or tyre manufacturer to check which vehicles are suitable for the fitting of run flat tyres.
 These tyres may only be fitted to vehicles equipped with a tyre pressuring monitoring system (TPMS).

 The fitting of conventional tyres to vehicles originally fitted with run flat tyres will remove the vehicle's run flat capability.
 They will also have no spare tyre.
 This could potentially leave the driver immobile in the case of a deflation and could compromise handling of their vehicle.

-The tread rubber compound used in run flat tyres is generally the same or similar to that used in conventional tyres.
+The tread rubber compound used in run flat tyres is generally the same – or similar to – that used in conventional tyres.
 Therefore, tyre wear rates between the two tyre types should be similar.
-It is important to note that the best tyre performance is achieved by maintaining correct inflation pressures for the loads and vehicle's use.
+It is important to note that the best tyre performance is achieved by maintaining correct inflation pressures for the load and vehicle use.